maximbetin/maxim-cicd/README.md

   <img src="https://snipboard.io/ef8aE6.jpg">
 </p>

-1. A developer pushes the source code to GitHub.
+1. A developer pushes the source code to GitHub, which lends itself as the Software Version Control.
 2. GitHub triggers a post-commit hook to Cloud Build.
 3. Cloud Build creates the container image and pushes it to Container Registry.
 4. Cloud Build notifies Google Kubernetes Engine to roll out a new deployment.
 5. Google Kubernetes Engine pulls the image from Container Registry and runs it.

-Some obvious things to note are that you will need to replace many of the values I use to define my project’s specifications with your own, these especially are the `[PROJECT_ID]`, `[PROJECT_NUMBER]` which you will need to replace with your own Project ID and Project Number respectively.
-The name of the GKE cluster, Cloud Build trigger, Docker image name, etc. can be kept the same if you wish.
+CI/CD will allow us to shorten that feedback loop and cycle time.
+Instead of delivering code in large batches after many months, it is delivered in small iterations over the existing code, taking as little as days or hours.
+As a result, improving rhythm of practice, productivity and security.
+It empowers teams to push code more efficiently and effectively, helping bring value, which benefits the organization as a whole by building high quality, robust and reliable systems.

 ## 3 Defining the baseline and CI/CD requirements

+Before we begin, some obvious things to note are that you will need to replace many of the values I use to define my project’s specifications with your own, these especially are the `[PROJECT_ID]`, `[PROJECT_NUMBER]` which you will need to replace with your own Project ID and Project Number respectively.
+The name of the Google Kubernetes Engine cluster, Cloud Build trigger, Docker image name, etc. can be kept the same if you wish

+I’ll also spare you the pain of having to look and poke around at a GUI and thus use the command-line interface as much as possible to achieve what we’re after — after all, I do advocate for avoiding unnecessary clicks and automation.
+The [`gcloud`](https://cloud.google.com/sdk/gcloud/reference) CLI will serve us well here.

 Let’s start off by tackling the non-cloud related tools.
-Back in the day, I decided to build myself a portfolio website and after some research, I chose Vue.js as the framework and I wasn't disappointed.
+Back in the day, I decided to build myself a portfolio website and after some research, I chose Vue.js as the framework and I wasn’t disappointed.
 I was quite impressed by how simple, user-friendly and quick to set up it was.
 A few years ago all I heard about was PHP, Javascript and .NET in web development.
-Therefore I'll use Vue.js as the web/application framework.
+Therefore I’ll use Vue.js as the web/application framework.

 But enough small talk.
 Open up a Terminal in your Linux distro and run these commands: